PrepMarquis/novela-hugo-starter/content/post/saga-of-the-gift-bearing-geek-and-how-it-distorts-social-innovation.md

 title = "Saga of The Gift-Bearing Geek and How It Distorts Social Innovation 👨‍💻️"

 +++
 #### Magic formula is simple they suggest.
-Find an area for tech to distrupt such as e-books.
+Find an area for tech to distrupt, such as e-books.
 Leverage it with cheap barebone devices and distribute them in upscale efforts = Success.

 ![](/images/3wepx8.jpg)